alvinary/cstopics/relational_learning/README.md

    respect a relational specification but could take prolog / clingo / etc a load of resources just to get sth that would be very easy to compute if I threw in some python/lua code...')
 +  Implicit computation ('Can I lazily unfold my problem instance, instead of filling 32GB ram with cnf clauses?')
++  Reducing the search space with some ad-hoc trick

 ## Knowledge Representation